Checked by reality, some QAnon supporters seek a way out

 It is named after Q, an anonymous poster who believers claim has top-secret government clearance and whose posts are taken as predictions about “the plan” and the coming “storm” and “great awakening” in which evil will be defeated.

-Backers of the movement were vocal in their support for Trump and helped fuel the insurrectionists who overran the U.S. Capitol this month.
+It’s not clear exactly how many people believe some or all of the narrative, but backers of the movement were vocal in their support for Trump and helped fuel the insurrectionists who overran the U.S. Capitol this month.
 QAnon is also growing in popularity overseas.

 Former believers interviewed by The Associated Press liken the process of leaving QAnon to kicking a drug addiction.
 QAnon, they say, offers simple explanations for a complicated world and creates an online community that provides escape and even friendship.